 Customer Experience Insight

 Customer satisfaction is extremely important in contact centers – or any business, for that matter.
-Customer interaction analytics identify common needs, wants, and problems as they occur, allowing contact centers to plan ahead and train their representatives accordingly.
+Customer interaction business analytics identify common needs, wants, and problems as they occur, allowing contact centers to plan ahead and train their representatives accordingly.

 This facilitates interactions between employees, customers, and automated services, increasing the numbers of first-call resolutions and improving overall customer satisfaction.